 In the past, jewellery is created with several reasons from fashion to ceremonial purposes.
 The existence of jewellery can be traced back even from the stone age where the early human will polish some stones into beads and arrange it into a simple necklace or bracelet.
-As we progressing with the civilization, the role of jewellery is also used to show a social status, as a religious reliquary, and for ceremonial purposes to the royal families around the world.
+As civilisation progresses, the role of jewellery is also used to show a social status, as a religious reliquary, and for ceremonial purposes to the royal families around the world.

 Tulola Jewelry is not alone on recycling our local wisdom heritage into a current trend in this field.
 The renowned jewellery designer John Hardy who is also based in Ubud, Bali also follows this footstep by making a tribute to Balinese mystical animals and folk legend, with the dragon head (or naga in Bahasa Indonesia) as its main signature.